 The Bottom Line on Kohler Disease

 Kohler disease can be alarming for parents, but the prognosis is excellent.
-At Balance Foot and Ankle in Howell and Bloomfield Hills, Michigan, we diagnose this condition with X-ray and provide targeted treatment that resolves symptoms quickly while the navicular bone heals naturally.
+At Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan, we diagnose this condition with X-ray and provide targeted treatment that resolves symptoms quickly while the navicular bone heals naturally.
 If your child is limping or complaining of foot pain, an evaluation can rule out more serious conditions like stress fractures and get them back to normal activity.

 Ready to Get Relief?